nuuuwan/news_lk3_data/README.md

 *2024-02-27 17:00:00* · [`adaderanalk`](https://www.adaderana.lk/news/97571/tear-gas-fired-at-protest-near-jpura-university) · `en`

 Police have used tear gas and water cannons to disperse a group of protesting students near the University of Sri Jayewardenepura.

+The protest march was organized by the students’ union of the Faculty of Humanities and Social Sciences of the Sri Jayewardenepura University.

+The agitation was reportedly launched demanding solutions to several concerns including issues related to hostels, cafeterias and delays in ‘Mahapola’ scholarship payments.

 ◼️